Registrations, complaint investigation, conducting inspections and food sampling.

 Step 2.
 Lodge a copy of your proposed floor plan.

 Step 3.
-Submit an Application for Registration, and depending upon risk class, lodge a Food Safety Supervisor Certificate and completed Food Safety Program with relevant payment.
+Submit an Application for registration of a food premises, and depending upon risk class, lodge a Food Safety Supervisor Certificate and completed Food Safety Program with relevant payment.

 Step 4.
 Contact officers for progress and final inspections.